sourav-mazumder/Zeppelin-With-R/README.md

 Zeppelin does not support Windows, therefore the R Interpreter does not support Windows.

 Some early versions of the code attempted to talk to Windows.
-No-one managed to get it to work, so I took the support out entirely.
+No-one managed to get it to work, but it generated lots of support complaints that I couldn't resolve, so I took support out entirely.

 ### I'm Getting Weird Errors About the akka Library Version or `TTransport` Errors